 Formula II Caddis

-In the biological word, the figure F denotes generations where and F1 is a genetically wild specimen, F2 is the second generation from an F1.
+In biology, the figure f denotes generations where and f1 is a genetically wild specimen, f2 is the second generation from an f1 cross, or something like that.
 In this case, this pattern is the second generation of patterns derived from earlier designs that I have been tying.
-Rather than naming it the F2 caddis, I thought Formula II would lend a better ear feel.

 Bead: Black nickel tungsten.